alphalemon/alphalemon-docs/add-custom-block.rst

     Target directory [/home/alphalemon/www/AlphaLemonCmsSandbox/src]:

-Choose the format you prefer:
+The generator asks you to choose the format you prefer because the standard Bundles' generator asks for that, but, at the moment, AlphaLemon ignores your choice and uses the annotation type by defaulr:

 .. code-block:: text